Written by the Only Provence Team • Last Updated June 14, 2026

-Only Provence is an award-winning villa rental company with a collection of more than 200 luxury villas and châteaux across the Luberon and Alpilles.
-From our curated portfolio to our bespoke concierge experiences, we create memorable journeys for discerning travelers throughout Provence.
+Only Provence is an award-winning villa rental company with a collection of more than 200 luxury villas and châteaux throughout the Luberon and Alpilles.
+Combining deep local expertise with personalized service, we craft exceptional journeys tailored for discerning travelers.

 Saint-Rémy-de-Provence is the town most closely tied to Vincent van Gogh.
 During his year at the Saint-Paul-de-Mausole monastery, from May 1889 to May 1890, he produced nearly 150 paintings, including The Starry Night, Irises, and several studies of the surrounding wheat fields and cypresses.